Welcome Prospective Students!

 Applicants wishing to do research in areas of metabolic dysregulation in complex diseases (obesity, diabetes, cancer), infectious diseases (malaria, tuberculosis, AIDS), environmental exposures (air pollution, asthma, radiation), gene-environment interactions (inflammation, stress responses, epigenetics), or nutritional biochemistry (nutrient sensing, physiology, cardiovascular disease) usually apply to the Biological Sciences in Public Health (BPH) program.

 Graduates of our program follow diverse career paths, with some pursuing faculty positions at colleges, universities, medical schools, research institutes, or schools of public health, and others joining government agencies or consulting firms acquiring research positions in the biotech and pharmaceutical industry.
 Career opportunities in the biological sciences as they apply to global health and disease are expected to grow in the coming years.

-To qualify for admission, applicants must demonstrate strong enthusiasm and ability for the vigorous pursuit of scientific knowledge.
-Minimum requirements include a bachelor’s degree and undergraduate preparation in the sciences.
+To qualify for admission, applicants must demonstrate strong ability for the vigorous pursuit of scientific knowledge.
+Minimum requirements include a bachelor’s degree, undergraduate preparation in the biological sciences, and wet lab and/or computational research experience.
 Strong consideration is given to letters of recommendation, particularly to comments from individuals who have firsthand knowledge of the applicant’s research experience.
 Non-native English speakers who completed their bachelor’s degree in a language other than English must demonstrate English proficiency by scoring at least 100 on the TOEFL iBT Test or at least 7.5 on the IELTS test.
 If you have published articles, list them in the Additional Academic Background section of the online application, citing the PubMedID.